Colors (Beck album): Promotion

 "Dear Life" was released as an "instant gratification" track from Colors on August 24, 2017, to coincide with the release of the album's pre-order.
 It received support at triple-A radio in the United States and was sent to top 40 radio in Italy on September 8, 2017, as the album's third international single.

 "Up All Night" was released to triple-A radio September 18, 2017, as the album's third single in the United States.
 It was then sent to alternative radio September 19, 2017.
 "Up All Night" peaked at number one on Billboard's Alternative Songs chart, becoming Beck's third chart topper and first since 2005's "E-Pro".

 "Colors" was sent to alternative radio on April 10, 2018, as the album's fourth single in the United States.
 A video was released exclusively for Apple Music on March 29, 2018, directed by Edgar Wright and featuring Alison Brie.
 The song "Colors" was later included as a demo project in the program Logic Pro.

+Beck's team held pop-up shops to promote the album release at famous markets around the US, including the Melrose Trading Post in Los Angeles, CA, the Brooklyn Flea Soho & Brooklyn Flea Dumbo in NYC, the Fremont Market in Seattle, WA, and the Vintage Garage in Chicago, IL.